The Vivari manifesto · July 2026

 The double standard, doubled

 An AI agent is a brilliant stranger in your house: enormous capability, zero knowledge of your world.
 It does not know your conventions, your history, your landmines, or what you meant last sprint.
-That is not an insult to the models — it is the definition of a stranger.
+That is what the word stranger means.

-And the way we treat this stranger is not merely careless — it is precisely inverted.
-We give agents more access than any human would get in their first hour: full repository write, a shell, credentials within reach — and simultaneously none of the scaffolding: no durable memory, no scoped role, no review proportional to trust, no audit trail anyone reads, no senior with a hand near the wheel.
+And the way we treat this stranger is worse than careless.
+It is precisely inverted.
+We give agents more access than any human would get in their first hour: full repository write, a shell, credentials within reach.
+And we give them none of the scaffolding: no durable memory, no scoped role, no review proportional to trust, no audit trail anyone reads, no senior with a hand near the wheel.
 Maximum capability, zero management.
-The exact opposite corner of the quadrant from how we treat people.

 Then the agent does something strange at 2 a.m., and we conclude the technology isn't ready.